Demographics of Spain: Immigration

 In terms of emigration vs. immigration, after decades of net emigration after the Spanish Civil War, Spain has experienced massive large-scale immigration for the first time in modern history over the past 30 years.
-As of 2024, there were 8,915,831 foreign-born people in Spain, making up to 18.31% of the Spanish population Of these, 6,581,028 (13.51%) didn't have Spanish citizenship.
-This makes Spain one of the world's preferred destinations to immigrate to, being the 4th country in Europe by immigration numbers and the 10th worldwide.
+As 1 July 2026, there were 10,291,807 foreign-born people in Spain, making up to 20.67% of the Spanish population Of these, 7,437,543 (14.93%) didn't have Spanish citizenship.
+This makes Spain one of the world's preferred destinations for migrants, being the 4th country in Europe by immigration numbers and the 10th worldwide.
 Of these, more than 860,000 were Romanian, and 760,000 were Moroccan while the number of Ecuadorians was around 390,000.
 Colombian population amounted to around 300,000.
-There are also a significant number of British (359,076 as of 2011, but more than one million are estimated to live permanently in Spain) and German (195,842) citizens, mainly in Alicante, Málaga provinces, Balearic Islands and Canary Islands.
+There are also significant numbers of British (359,076 as of 2011, but more than one million are estimated to live permanently in Spain) and German (195,842) citizens, mainly in Alicante, Málaga provinces, Balearic Islands and Canary Islands.
 The largest Asian immigrant group, the Chinese, number slightly over 166,000.